Section 1: Sanitary pipework

 c. inspection chambers – chambers with working space at ground level;

-2.49 Siting of access points – access should be provided at the following points:
+d. manholes – deep chambers with working space at drain level.2.49 Siting of access points – access should be provided at the following points:

 a. on or near the head of each drain run, and

 b. at a bend and at a change of gradient, and

 c. at a change of pipe size (but see below if it is at a junction), and